aaroncox/reprint-starter/README.md

 **Note**: This software is actively being developed and some functionality may change.

-To start a new project using the reprint-starter, run the following command:
+To start a new project using the reprint-starter, PHP/Composer must be installed.
+Run the following composer command to create a new project:

 `composer create-project --stability=dev greymass/reprint-starter your-project-name`